 An investigation of Western theatre as the evolution of a multidisciplinary artistic, cultural, social, economic, religious, and political phenomenon.
 Dramatic texts representing specific eras are studied as historical evidence of theatre practice.
 Focuses on the origins of the theatre through 1700.
-Prerequisites: THEA 145 and either 148 or 149, or consent of instructor.
+Prerequisites: ENGL 106, 107, or consent of instructor.
 Fulfills Global Cultural Diversity Requirement.
 Alternate years.

-333 THEATRE HISTORY II
+THEATRE HISTORY II

 An investigation of Western theatre as the evolution of a multidisciplinary artistic, cultural, social, economic, religious, and political phenomenon.
 Dramatic texts representing specific eras are studied as historical evidence of theatre practice.
 Focuses on the early 18th century through the theatre today.
-Prerequisite: THEA 332 or consent of instructor.
+Prerequisite: ENGL 106, 107, or consent of instructor.
 Alternate years.
 Fulfills either Domestic or Global Cultural Diversity Requirement.